d4rckh/vaf/README.md

 ## Installing

-These are the ways to install vaf:
+You can install vaf:
-- By downloading the **pre-compiled binaries in the [releases page](https://github.com/d4rckh/vaf/releases/)** and adding them manually to your path
+- by downloading the **pre-compiled binaries in the [releases page](https://github.com/d4rckh/vaf/releases/)** and adding them manually to your path
-- By running the `install.sh` **bash script** which will __download nim, build vaf from source and then link the binary to /usr/bin__  (make sure to `chmod +x install.sh`)
+- by running the `install.sh` **bash script** which will __download nim, build vaf from source and then link the binary to /usr/bin__  (make sure to `chmod +x install.sh`)

 ## Usage

-using vaf is very simple to use, here's the current help menu:
+Using vaf is very simple, here's the current help menu:
 ```
 Usage:
   vaf [options]